 Most U.S. government creative works such as writing or images are copyright-free.
-But before you use a U.S. government work, check to make sure it does not fall under one of these exceptions:
+But not everything is.
+So before you use a U.S. government work, check to make sure it does not fall under one of these exceptions:

-You cannot use U.S. government trademarks or the logos of U.S. government agencies without permission.
+You cannot use government trademarks or government agencies' logos without permission.
 For example, you cannot use an agency logo or trademark on your social media page.

-You cannot use a U.S. government work in a way that implies endorsement by a U.S. government agency, official, or employee.
-For example, you cannot use a photo of a government official wearing your product in an advertisement.
+You cannot use a government work in a way that implies endorsement by a government agency, official, or employee.
+For example, you can't use a photo of a government official wearing your product in an ad.

-Works prepared for the U.S. government by independent contractors may be protected by copyright, which may be owned by the independent contractor or by the U.S. government.
+Works prepared for the government by independent contractors may be protected by copyright.
+The copyrights may be owned by the independent contractor or by the U.S. government.

 Copyright laws differ internationally.
-While a U.S. government work is not protectable under U.S. copyright laws, the work may be protected under the copyright laws of other jurisdictions when used in these jurisdictions.
+U.S. copyright laws may not protect U.S. government works outside the country.
+But the work may be protected under the copyright laws of other jurisdictions when used in these jurisdictions.
 The U.S. government may assert copyright outside of the United States for U.S. government works.